 What is anal sex/intercourse?

 The most common perception of anal sex is when a male inserts his penis into another person’s anus, which is mostly what this article covers.
 However, it can also include penetration of the anus with sex toys or fingers or stimulating the anus with the mouth or tongue.
-It is still considered anal sex if insertion happens, but ejaculation does not occur.
+It is still considered anal sex if insertion happens, but ejaculation or orgasm does not occur.

 What is oral sex/intercourse?

 Oral sex is when one partner uses his or her mouth on his or her partner’s genitalia (vagina or penis) to stimulate a pleasurable response.
 It is still considered oral sex even if ejaculation or orgasm does not occur.

 Can you pick up or pass on an STD through anal or oral sex?

 Yes, you can still contract or transmit STDs through anal and oral sex.
 Anal sex can more easily damage tissue (tears in the lining of the anus or rectum) than during vaginal sex because the anus is not designed for insertion.
 Therefore, the skin barrier that often protects against infection is broken and STDs can more easily enter the body.
 This means that transmitting or contracting an STD is more likely from anal sex than with vaginal or oral sex.

 The Centers for Disease Control and Prevention have released the following statistics in terms of the likelihood of contracting HIV from anal sex.
 Receptive anal intercourse makes a person: